kyleprr/Lap-Legacy-Pro/README.md

-# Lap-Legacy-Pro
+# Lap Legacy Pro
-Software to read .run files
+This software is used to read and replay a .run file from selected Renault cars that support data logging.